nfd9001/b.nfd.moe/posts/2021-10-22-studying-and-notetaking-in-our-age-of-loneliness.md

 and pretty much anything custom that I'm mentioning here *could* eventually leave you with the world evaporating under you.
-This said, I'm not under the impression that reMarkable's team is particularly likely to deliberately try to break your mods,
+This said, I'm not under the impression that reMarkable's team is particularly likely to deliberately try to break your mods.

 ### Toltec
 [This is your quick-and-easy entry to the rM modding community](https://toltec-dev.org/).